 A term you’ll hear thrown about on occasion when discussing setting up a server is IPMI.
 You get the feeling it’s something important you need to have, but the specifics are a little harder to grasp.
 What is IMPI and when would you use it?

-An Overview Of IPMI
+An overview of IPMI

-Several IPMI key benefits:
+IPMI key benefits:

 - IPMI acts independently of the server and is always accessible.

-- Configuration changes are simple with just a basic PC setup.
+- Configuration changes are simple.

 - Enables user to access and make BIOS changes without SSH login or operating system access.

-Main IPMI Features and Components
+Main IPMI features and components